-- Discuss the problem with your manager or HR department. - · Consider starting an official 'grievance' process. - Make a disability discrimination claim against vour employer. - It's completely up to you at what point you want to take these steps.
-Make sure you get expert advice and support. - An independent mediator may also help (see Acas), or a trade union rep if you are a member.
+- Discuss the problem with your manager or HR department. - Consider starting an official 'grievance' process. - Make a disability discrimination claim against your employer.

+It's completely up to you if and when you want to take these steps.
+Make sure you get expert advice and support.

+An independent mediator may also help (see Acas), or a trade union rep if you are a member.